Yonne tourism & sightseeing

 With the castles at Tanlay and Ancy-le-Franc and the important abbeys at Vezelay and Pontigny the Yonne is rich in historical monuments - but don't forget to allow time to visit some of the very attractive towns and villages here such as Noyers and Avallon, and to try some famous wine in the Chablis vineyards

-Yonne occupies the north-western part of Burgundy, and contains many of the highlights that the region has to offer.
-The capital of Yonne is Auxerre.
+Yonne occupies the north-western part of Burgundy, and includes many of the most important highlights of the region.
+The town of Auxerre is the capital of the department.

-The landscape of the Yonne is is one of hedgerows and small fields, of vineyards and forests, and small scale agriculture on the undulating landscape.
-There are numerous rivers and small lakes to enhance the Yonne landscape and to provide opportunities for swimming, fishing etc.
+The landscape of the Yonne is one of hedgerows and small fields, of vineyards and forests, and small scale agriculture on the undulating landscape.
+There are numerous rivers and small lakes that enhance the landscape and also provide opportunities for swimming, fishing etc.

 Northern and Central Yonne

-Heading east from Auxerre, the castles at Ancy-le-Franc and Tanlay castle are well worth the trip, and located to the south-east of Tonnerre along the Burgundy Canal (Canal de Bourgogne).
-The lovely village at Noyers is another highlight of this part of Yonne.
+Continuing eastwards, the castles at Ancy-le-Franc and Tanlay castle are among the most important castles in the department, and both quite close together to the south-east of Tonnerre on the Burgundy Canal (Canal de Bourgogne).

-To the west of the central region, the town of Toucy has some interesting medieval houses to admire, and also some grander buildings from the 17th-19th centuries.
+Continuing towards the west the town of Toucy has some interesting medieval houses to admire, and also some grander buildings from the 17th-19th centuries.

 French version: Yonne (Francais)